 The Top Forces Driving Digital Alignment

-(This article is part 1 in a series covering "Digital Workplace" and "Digital Alignment" topics)
+(This is the 1st article in a duo series covering "Digital Workplace" and "Digital Alignment" topics.
+Part 2 reveals the challenges to digital workplace & digital alignment).

 In addition to COVID, generational, environmental, and work-life balance demands drive changes in how we work.
 In this article, we'll look closely at some of these forces.